finol-digital/Card-Game-Simulator/docs/pages/roadmap.md

 - Game-Play: Name-Plates indicating player seats

 ## Backlog - 2024 Q1
-- Game-Play: Prevent player from looking through Stacks in certain situations
-- Game-Play: Cut Stacks
+- Cards: Ability to resize card preview image
+- Cards: Support multiple card backs
+- Cards: Support more than 1 card face (Dual-Faced Cards)
+- Cards: Support mix of different card sizes in the same game
 - Game-Play: Counter system for players and cards
 - Game-Play: Save/Load Games + Log of all (Player) actions
 - Game-Play: Cut/Copy/Paste Cards
 - Game-Play: Undo with Ctrl-Z

+## Backlog - 2024 Q2
 - Game-Play: Special action buttons (i.e. button to reset rotation for all cards, button to turn all cards faceup, etc.)
+- Game-Play: Prevent player from looking through Stacks in certain situations
+- Game-Play: Cut Stacks
 - Game-Play: Move card to zone, stack, or drawer (E)

-## Backlog - 2024 Q2
-- Cards: Support mix of different card sizes in the same game
-- Cards: Support more than 1 card face (Dual-Faced Cards)
-- Cards: Support multiple card backs
+- Game-Play: Add restart button in Play Settings Menu
 - Decks: Support organizing decks into folders
   - Decouple games and decks, so you can use any deck from any game
 - Decks: Add extra tags (\*CMDR\* for .txt; sideboards for .dec and .ydk)